 We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.
 You can read more about these rights at:

-You have the right to withdraw your consent for us to process your data at any time by contacting the HR Department.
+You have the right to withdraw your consent for us to process your data at any time by contacting the People Services Department.

-To exercise any of these rights, please contact the HR Department.
+To exercise any of these rights, please contact the People Services